watch-connectivity/react-native-watch-connectivity.github.io/docs/user-info.md

 ### TypeScript support

-It's possible to type the user info expected by companion app.
+It's possible to type the user info expected by the companion app.

 ```typescript
 import { getQueuedUserInfo } from "react-native-watch-connectivity"